Content on this page was generated by AI and has not been manually reviewed.

 How many simultaneous connections should I expect to use?

 Most premium VPNs offer 5–7 simultaneous connections, with some like Surfshark offering unlimited devices.
 Check the provider’s plan terms if you have a lot of devices.
-Urban vpn edge chrome setup guide 2025: optimizing Urban VPN on Edge and Chrome for streaming, privacy, and speed
+Vpn on edge browser guide: how to use a VPN on edge browser for privacy, security, and streaming 2026

 Is NordVPN the fastest overall?